lucas-giaco/k8s-pod-scheduling/README.md

 This repo relies on [kind](https://kind.sigs.k8s.io/) to spin up a local k8s cluster.

-To start the cluster run `kind create cluster --config config.yaml`.
+To start the cluster run `kind create cluster --config .kind-config.yaml`.
 This will spin up a cluster with 1 master node and 9 worker nodes which has the same labels than an EC2 instance used as a worker node.

-## Pod assignment
+## Pod scheduling

 Let's go through the different scheduling methods